AlkantariAbdellah/DOCKER-/README.md

    > docker containers prune

-Remove all unused images :
+Remove all unused images : ( Expect tagged ones )

-   >  docker image prune
+   >  docker image prune /  (  should add option -a to remove the tagged ones too )